mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 I said to her sternly, "I'll never forget what you almost did," then sank back down to ride out the waves of pain.

-A crowd began to form.
-Fishers and builders returning from their work.
+A crowd began to form as they took me toward the fire.